MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Week 4 Determinants and Eigenvector.md

 ![[Pasted image 20240702212137.png]]
 ### Step 3: Re-arrange the line base on how spreaded they are
 ![[Pasted image 20240702212432.png]]
-#### PCA Goals: find the projection that preserves the maximum possible spread in your data, even as you reduce the dimensionality of your data set.
+#### PCA Goals: find the projection that preserves the maximum possible spread in your data, even as you reduce the dimensionality of your data set

 # Variance and Covariance